jamie120/ms3-eat-vegan-recipes/testing.md

 ### **Home Page - Fixes**

-* Incorrect font style on call to action button caption, when user not logged in to site.
+* Incorrect font style on call to action button caption, when user not logged in to the site.

 # **Recipes Page**